AveryPratt/data-structures/README.md

 - peek()
     returns the value of the head withoud dequeueing it.

-Developed by Avery Pratt, Patrick Saunders, and Joey DeRosa
+Developed by Avery Pratt, Patrick Saunders, Joey DeRosa, and Casey O'Kane